raylib-extras/game-premake/README.md

 This folder should contain all the raylib source code files

 ### Setup your game's source code
-Make a folder for your actual game’s source code.
-In this case we will be starting with the “advanced game” template from the raylib sources, since it is a great place to start any project from.
+Make a folder for your actual game's source code (the MyCoolGame folder in the image below, but you might want a more descriptive name like "source", or similar for your own  project).
+In this case we will be starting with the "advanced game" template from the raylib sources, since it is a great place to start any project from.
 Be sure to copy at least one C or CPP file that has a main function into this folder.
 If you are unsure what to do , simply copy the code from one of the examples.
+If the generated project can not find the source file(s), it will not be able to build properly!

 ![image](https://user-images.githubusercontent.com/322174/107885011-b0870100-6eac-11eb-889d-7a39bc5b3cdb.png)